picandocodigo/administrate-field-paperclip/README.md

 # Instructions

-Add `administrate-field-paperclip` to your Gemfile:
+Add `administrate-field-paperclip` and `paperclip` to your Gemfile:

 ```
 gem 'administrate-field-paperclip'
+gem 'paperclip'
 ```

 Install: